dlang/DIPs/DIPs/DIP1xxx.md

    ...constraints...
 }
 ```
-may contain only `static assert`, `static foreach` and `static if` statements and `enum` and `alias` declarations.
+where `...constraints...` may contain only `static assert`, `static foreach` and `static if` statements and `enum` and `alias` declarations.
+The declarations are local to the scope of the constraint or `static foreach` or `static if` they are declared in.
-Each `static assert` in the block statement, including those in unrolled `static foreach` statements and satisfied
+Each `static assert` in the block statement in satisfied `static if` statements,
-`static if` statements, must pass for the constraint to be satisfied.
+including those in unrolled `static foreach` statements, must pass for the constraint to be satisfied.

-All constraints must be satisfied for the template to be viable.

-This also applies to constraints on template mixins, functions, methods, classes, interfaces, structs and unions.

 ###Grammar changes